danielsaidi/website_danielsaidi/collections/_posts/2017/2017-08-23-alamofire-realm.md

 }
 ```

-As you can see, this adapter just adds any existing token to the request headers.
+As you can see, the adapter just adds any existing token to the request header.
-Inject it into `Alamofire` by adding the following to our `viewDidLoad`:
+You can then inject the adapter into `Alamofire` by adding the following to
+`viewDidLoad`:

 ```swift
 manager.adapter = ApiRequestAdapter(context: context)